fetchai/agents-aea/docs/package-imports.md

 and put it inside the respective folder based on the command for example if we `scaffold` skill with the name `my_skill` it will be located inside the folder skills in the root directory of the agent (`my_aea/skills/my_skill`).
 On the other hand, if you use a package from the registry or the packages folder that comes along with the aea framework.
 You will be able to locate the package and the folder `vendor`.
-To sum up, your packages should be in the root folders and all the other packages under the vendor's folder.
+To sum up, the packages you have developed in the context of the given AEA project should be in the root folders and all the other packages under the vendor's folder.

 ## Difference of vendor and own packages